huandu/go-sqlbuilder/README.md

 // SELECT id, name FROM demo.user WHERE status = 1 LIMIT 10
 ```

-In the most cases, we need to escape all input from user.
+In the most common cases, we need to escape all input from user.
 In this case, create a builder before starting.

 ```go
 sb := sqlbuilder.NewSelectBuilder()